TomNisbet/sap-plus/docs/_docs/ref-250-clock-reset-problem.md

 ![reset timing](../../assets/images/logic-reset-high.png "Reset when CLK high")

 In this case, the next clock transition after reset occurs at **Marker 1**.
-This is a falling edge, causing the mirocode state to advance to T1.
+This is a falling edge, causing the microcode state to advance to _T1_.
 There was no rising clock edge in the T0 state, meaning that the MAR will not be loaded and the PC will not be incremented.

-In summary, if the system comes out of reset when the CLK signal is high, the first T0 state is effectively skipped - the MAR is not loaded and the PC is not incremented.
+In summary, if the system comes out of reset when the CLK signal is high, the first _T0_ state is effectively skipped - the MAR is not loaded and the PC is not incremented.

 This condition is not a problem for the Ben Eater SAP-1 computer, but it can cause major issues for extended systems like NQSAP and SAP-Plus.